David M. Magerman's Home Page

 of The Kohelet

 Foundation, a private foundation focused on Jewish education.
-We
+The

-are currently focused on developing the Yeshiva Lab School, a new
+Kohelet Foundation has been focused on developing the Yeshiva Lab

-education.
-We also run the annual Kohelet Prize competition, which
+elementary education.
+We also have run the annual Kohelet Prize

-awards up to six $36,000 awards each year to educators to reward
+competition, which awards up to six $36,000 awards each year to

 Earlier in my academic career, I did research on the